I-Corinthian/blink-core/doc/rdp.md

 * The attack must be demonstrably executable on a version of the software that would otherwise be deemed in scope if not for the resource exhaustion attack exclusion

-For obvious security reasons it would not be responsible for the Bitcoin SV team to publicly document known attack vectors.
+For obvious security reasons it would not be responsible for the Blink SV team to publicly document known attack vectors.
-This necessarily requires a degree of good faith however it is strongly in the interest of the Bitcoin SV team to encourage such disclosures and build trust with the security research community through building a track record of making such bounty awards.
+This necessarily requires a degree of good faith however it is strongly in the interest of the Blink SV team to encourage such disclosures and build trust with the security research community through building a track record of making such bounty awards.